qqqxs/roccopolimen/README.md

 ## Hi there 👋

-My name is **Rocco Polimeni** and I am working as a **SDE Intern @ Amazon Web Services (AWS)** within the Commerce Platform.
-I have been working with this team for two summers and have been primarily working on **Fullstack, Serverless Webapps** where I use AWS Cloud Development Kit (CDK) to implement Infrastructure as Code, Typescript + React for the frontend, and Java + Dagger for backend lambda functions.
-Recently, in May 2022 I graduated first in class with my B.S. in Computer Science from Stevens Institute of Technology.
-I have started an Accelerated Masters Program at Stevens, where I will be graduating with an M.S. in Machine Learning in May 2023.
+My name is **Rocco Polimeni** and I am working as a **SDE @ Amazon Web Services (AWS)** and as an **Adjunct Professor of Computer Science at Stevens Institute of Technology**.
+I graduated First in Class from Stevens Institute of Technology in May 2022 with a B.S. in Computer Science.
+I then enrolled in the Accelerated Masters Program at Stevens in which I received an M.S. in Machine Learning by May 2023.
+After graduation I joined Amazon Web Services (AWS) as a Software Development Engineer, and have been working to help launch a new product in the cost management space.
+Additionally, my passion for teaching has brought me back to my Alma mater, where I am an Adjunct Professor.
+In the Fall 2024 semester I am teaching Introduction to Computer Science for incoming Masters students in the department.

 [![Linkedin: Rocco](https://img.shields.io/badge/-Rocco-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rocco-polimeni/)](https://www.linkedin.com/in/rocco-polimeni/)
 [![GitHub Rocco](https://img.shields.io/github/followers/roccopolimen?label=follow&style=social)](https://github.com/roccopolimen)